 Best For: One child

-The Radio Flyer
+The classic Radio Flyer

 Pros: Small, lightweight, sturdy and stylish, built to last

-Cons: More expensive, no rain cover, for one child only
+Cons: More expensive, no rain cover

 Best For: One child, small cars

-The larger wooden wagon
+The larger wagon

-Best for: Two children
+Best for: Two small children

 The foldable festival trolley

 These folding trolleys are great if you have limited space in your car.
-We recommend getting the Crotec one if you have the budget.
 You can get them with a shade canopy and a storage basket, which is extremely useful.
-The canopy isn’t waterproof, but it would be easy to add a cover.
+Radio Flyer also make several different foldable ones now, with seat belts for younger children.

-The foldable ones have solid wheels so are harder to pull, and won’t go through deep mud.
+Foldable trolleys usually have solid wheels so are harder to pull, and won’t go through deep mud.
 But they will be fine for most festivals.

 Pros: Lightweight, foldable and compact

-Cons: Fairly expensive, solid wheels, cover not waterproof
+Cons: Solid wheels, cover not waterproof

 Best For: Two children, small cars